International Conference on Inclusive Insurance 2022

 Associate Professor, York University, Canada

-In the first talk, we assess the benefits of coordination and partnerships between governments and private insurers, and provide further evidence that inclusive insurance products are powerful and cost-effective tools for achieving poverty reduction.
+In the first presentation, we assess the benefits of coordination and partnerships between governments and private insurers and provide further evidence for inclusive insurance products as powerful and cost-effective tools for achieving poverty reduction.
 Our results are based on a rigorous mathematical framework that analytically proves the benefits of such partnerships.

-In the third talk, we discuss some new insurance paradigms, namely parametric insurance and risk pooling, and how they can help developing countries’ governments tackle the aftermath of extreme events via new partnerships and insurance coverage, as opposed to post-event financial aid/charity.
+In the second presentation, we discuss some new insurance paradigms, namely, parametric insurance and risk pooling, and how they can help developing countries’ governments tackle the aftermath of extreme events, via new partnerships and insurance coverage, as opposed to post-event financial aid/charity.
 As a contextual example, we focus on floods or droughts in African countries.

 Hosted by UNDCF